python-useful-helpers/exec-helpers/README.rst

 Where hostname is a target hostname, auth is an alternate credentials for target host.

 SSH client implements fast sudo support via context manager:

+.. note:: In case of combination sudo + chroot, chroot will be applied first.
+For alternative order write command with chroot manually.

 Commands will be run with sudo enforced independently from client settings for normal usage:

 .. code-block:: python